 It is common for appeals courts to rule that they will not review issues not brought up first in the lower court.
 This principle was first analogized to judicial review of agency adjudication by the U.S. Supreme Court in the pre-Administrative Procedure Act ("APA") case of Hormel v.
-Helvering.
-Six decades later, in Sims v.
-Apfel, involving review of a Social Security Administration disability decision, the Court hearkened back to Hormel, quoting this passage from the earlier case:
+Helvering.6 Six decades later, in Sims v.
+Apfel,7 involving review of a Social Security Administration disability decision, the Court hearkened back to Hormel, quoting this passage from the earlier case:

 Ordinarily an appellate court does not give consideration to issues not raised below.
 For our procedural scheme contemplates that parties shall come to issue in the trial forum vested with authority to determine questions of fact.
 This is essential in order that parties may have the opportunity to offer all the evidence they believe relevant to the issues which the trial tribunal is alone competent to decide; it is equally essential in order that litigants may not be surprised on appeal by final decision there of issues upon which they have had no opportunity to introduce evidence.
-And the basic reasons which support this general principle applicable to trial courts make it equally desirable that parties should have an opportunity to offer evidence on the general issues involved in the less formal proceedings before administrative agencies entrusted with the responsibility of fact finding.
+And the basic reasons which support this general principle applicable to trial courts make it equally desirable that parties should have an opportunity to offer evidence on the general issues involved in the less formal proceedings before administrative agencies entrusted with the responsibility of fact finding.8

-&lt;sup>5 See William Funk, Exhaustion of Administrative Remedies-New Dimensions Since Darby, 18 PACE ENVTL.
-L. REV. 1, 11 (2000) ("'Issue exhaustion' is a term that refers to the need to raise an issue with an administrative agency before raising it on judicial review.").
-Recently, some courts have used the term "waiver" to describe the action of the challenger who had failed to raise the issue during the agency proceeding.
-See text at notes 124-31, infra.
-I prefer the term "issue exhaustion" because "waiver" has another common meaning in administrative law more generally (referring to agencies granting a waiver from a generally applicable requirement), because it makes it sound like more of an strategic action on the part of the petitioner in court, and because the term would imply that a non-complying challenger would be barred even if another commenter had raised the issue (which is not the case).
+5 See William Funk, Exhaustion of Administrative Remedies-New Dimensions Since Darby, 18 PACE ENVTL.
+L. REV. 1, 11 (2000) ("Issue exhaustion' is a term that refers to the need to raise an issue with an administrative agency before raising it on judicial review.").
+Recently some courts have used the term "waiver" to describe the action of the challenger who had failed to raise the issue during the agency proceeding.
+See text at notes 121-28.
+I prefer the term "issue exhaustion" because "waiver" has another common meaning in administrative law more generally (referring to agencies granting a waiver from a generally applicable requirement), and because it makes it sound like more of an strategic action on the part of the petitioner in court.

-&lt;sup>8 Id. at 109 (quoting Hormel, 312 U.S. at 556).
-See discussion of Sims, text at notes 25-35, infra.
+8 Id. at 109 (quoting Hormel, 312 U.S. at 556).
+See discussion of Sims, text at note 25-35, infra.

 The Supreme Court went on to apply the issue exhaustion doctrine to review of an agency adjudicative action in 1952 in United States v.
 L.A.
-Tucker Truck Lines, Inc., in the context of review of an Interstate Commerce Commission order:
+Tucker Truck Lines, Inc.,9 in the context of review of an Interstate Commerce Commission order:

-[O]rderly procedure and good administration require that objections to the proceedings of an administrative agency be made while it has opportunity for correction in order to raise issues reviewable by the courts . . . .
-Simple fairness to those who are engaged in the tasks of administration, and to litigants, requires as a general rule that courts should not topple over administrative decisions unless the administrative body not only has erred but has erred against objection made at the time appropriate under its practice.
+[O]rderly procedure and good administration require that objections to the proceedings of an administrative agency be made while it has opportunity for correction in order to raise issues reviewable by the courts Simple fairness to those who are engaged in the tasks of administration, and to litigants, requires as a general rule that courts should not topple over administrative decisions unless the administrative body not only has erred but has erred against objection made at the time appropriate under its practice.10